The Big Switch Off

 Whilst Microsoft Phone System has call recording, TeamsLink take things further by offering FCA and MiFID II Compliance Recording.

-With a whole raft of additional features such as Advanced Power BI reporting, Skill Based Routing and Disaster Recovery TeamsLink offers benefits and features beyond Microsoft Phone System.
-If you’d like to talk about the above or if you’d like to know more about TeamsLink give us a call or fill in the form below.
+With a whole raft of additional features such as Advanced Power BI reporting, Skill Based Routing and Disaster Recovery, TeamsLink offers benefits and features beyond Microsoft Phone System.
+If you’d like to talk about the above or if you’d like to know more about TeamsLink give us a call on 01492 862780.